 Opportunity for Entry to International Business is Open

-Unfortunately, female-owned businesses were reported as the hardest hit by Covid-19 due to the fact that many were in industries that were required to close for lockdown, and female employees were also the hardest hit for the same reasons.
+Unfortunately, Covid-19 hit female-owned businesses the hardest, as many were in industries required to close for lockdown.
+Female employees were also disproportionately affected for the same reasons.

 But when one door closes, another opens.

 For those that kept their minds and hearts open, new industries and opportunities became the focus.
 The opportunities for startups and solopreneurs in Australia to go global became more realistic than ever before.

 And whilst previously female-led small businesses generally focused on local or national markets.
 The advent of doing everything online instead of in-person enabled us all to start working globally, from the home office.

 Working online forced us to become quite comfortable with Zoom and Google Meet.

 The economy saw a huge rise in online shopping and for those that were able to find a way.
 Traditional face to face, in-person business models were able to morph into delivering products and services.
 In new and exciting ways, if there is one strength that women possess in business.
 I believe it is our ability to successfully collaborate and develop joint ventures.